 “I am an English Liberal.
 I hate the Tory Party, their men, their words and their methods.”
 So said Winston Churchill in 1903.

-As a Liberal, Churchill held high government office and, along with Lloyd George, was regarded as one of the driving forces of Asquith’s reforming administration.
-Was Liberalism his true political ideology?
+As a Liberal, Winston Churchill held high government office and, along with Lloyd George, was regarded as one of the driving forces of Asquith’s reforming administration.
+Was Liberalism Winston Churchill’s true political ideology?
 Or should we judge his position from his re-ratting in 1924 and his long association and later leadership of the Conservatives?

 One of my history teachers at school used to joke that the secret to someone’s reputation amongst historians is to die at the right point.
 He was thinking in particular of the comparison between Cavour and Bismarck, one dying triumphant and the other living on to an old age that soured their reputation.